JerryMouseZ/OrchFS/docs/async-spdk.md

 real backing implementation: descriptor and positioned I/O, `openat`, seek, truncate, metadata/statfs queries, directory iteration, namespace mutation, stdio cookies, `fsync`/`fdatasync`, and `sync_file_range`.
-Every successful write response now includes SSD persistence under the selected policy, the inode-owner PMEM fence, and the metadata journal commit.
-Consequently `fsync`/`fdatasync` validate the descriptor and return locally without a second SHM RPC; `O_SYNC` and `O_DSYNC` do not add another flush.
+Every successful write response waits for the durability phases selected by its data plan: any SSD persistence action, any inode-owner PMEM fence, and any required metadata journal commit.
+Consequently
+`fsync`/`fdatasync` validate the descriptor and return locally without a second SHM RPC; `O_SYNC` and `O_DSYNC` do not add another flush.
 The legacy wrapper's `link()` success-without-a-namespace-change and generic `fcntl()`